 Sustainability as an Employer

 The success of Swiss Life is based on the skills and engagement of its staff.
-Swiss Life promotes the continuous development of its employees and offers them a working environment where they can take responsibility.
+Swiss Life promotes the continuous development of its employees and offers them a working environment where they can act with personal responsibility.